lijiawei20161002/Quant-Puzzles/README.md

-This repo contains puzzles and answers from
-`A Practial Guide to Quantitative Finance Interviews`
+This repo contains quant interview puzzles and answers I collect, from \url{A Practial Guide to Quantitative Interviews}{https://academyflex.com/wp-content/uploads/2024/03/a-practical-guide-to-quantitative-finance-interviews.pdf}.